 Although I haven’t held any committee or officer positions within AFS since my undergrad days at UCONN where I served two terms as president of the UCONN student subunit, I’ve been an active participant of local and national AFS meetings.
 In 2018 at the Atlantic City National Meeting, I organized a successful 2day symposium on Applied Sturgeon Science.
 It was a tremendously gratifying experience to interact with researchers and scientists from across the country.

 I also served as chair of HDR’s National Fisheries Science Practice Group for two years.
 This practice group connects our fisheries professionals from across the entire country and allows us to share our expertise and develop great relationships despite our geographical distance.
 Some of our practice group initiatives have included monthly technical webinars with internal and external presenters, securing journal access, monthly literature review, and sharing of coding/data analysis tools.
 Building an internal and external network of fisheries professionals has been one of the highlights of my professional and academic careers and is an aspect of serving as president I would truly appreciate.

-As your president, I will strive to promote more opportunities to gather and learn from each other across the state.
+As your president, I will strive to build upon the great successes of past presidents and promote more opportunities to gather and learn from each other across the state.
 Specifically: